bvberkum/permascroll/README.rst

 Since in permascroll an entry cannot change, its length and thus its address space is fixed.
-(Entry's may always be inserted in a Channel, though this operation is not entirly clear yet and the normal mode would be to append entries to an channel)
+(Entry's may always be inserted in a Channel, though this operation is not entirly clear yet and the normal mode would be to append entries to an directory)

 Sources
 -------